MosheOfer1/OOP_Assignment2/README.md

 # OOP_Assignment2 Part 2 - ThreadPool
 In order to create an option to control the priority of tasks in a threadPool in java, we created
-* The Task class that represent a Callable task that return a value and may throw an Exception, wite a priority enum.
+* The Part_2.Task class that represent a Callable task that return a value and may throw an Exception, wite a priority enum.
-* the CustomExecutor that control as Threadpool Executor with the option to control the priority of all tasks.
+* the Part_2.CustomExecutor that control as Threadpool Executor with the option to control the priority of all tasks.
-## Task
+## Part_2.Task
-This is a generic Task class that represents a task with a type that returns a result and may throw an exception.
-Each task has a priority used for scheduling, based on the TaskType enum.
+This is a generic Part_2.Task class that represents a task with a type that returns a result and may throw an exception.
+Each task has a priority used for scheduling, based on the Part_2.TaskType enum.
 Has the option to be compared with the public int compareTo(@NotNull T o) method
-## CustomExecutor
+## Part_2.CustomExecutor
 This is a custom thread pool class that defines methods for submitting tasks to a priority queue.
 The queue is a PriorityBlockingQueue object that stores the tasks in the priority queue.
-The queue is sorted according to the not natural ordering of the tasks or by the TaskType comparator.
+The queue is sorted according to the not natural ordering of the tasks or by the Part_2.TaskType comparator.